-GoodNotes is a paid app, costing $7.99 for all the versions of the app.
+GoodNotes is a paid app, costing $7.99 for all versions of the app.
 It is now a universal, one-time purchase for your iOS, iPadOS and macOS.
 Apple Notes is free and comes pre-installed on your Apple devices.
 It has a web version that works on any operating system, as long as you have an Apple ID.
-GoodNotes doesn’t have a web or windows version.
+GoodNotes doesn’t have a web or Windows version.

 |Size||299 MB||21,8 MB|

 |Developer||Time Base Technology Limited||Apple|

 |Supported OS||iPadOS, iOS, macOS||iPadOS, iOS, macOS, web app|

 Creating new notes